 Following the completion of the Ph.D coursework, the student will submit a written dissertation prospectus to their Ph.D Committee.
 The Committee will provide written feedback on the prospectus.
 After the student revises the prospectus, they will present and defend it orally to the Committee for approval.

 Writing the dissertation

 The student will research and write the dissertation, consulting with the Ph.D Committee as often as necessary.
 The dissertation should be a substantial and original contribution to knowledge and scholarship.

-By decision of the Security Studies faculty committee in consultation with the Dean of the Graduate School, Ph.D students who are NOT resident in Manhattan must register for Global Campus (GC) research hours.
+By decision of the Security Studies faculty committee in consultation with the Dean of the Graduate School, Ph.D students who are NOT residents of Manhattan must register for Global Campus (GC) research hours.

 After completing the dissertation, the student will defend it orally before the Ph.D Committee.

 Submission of dissertation